tarwn/lessthandot-hugo/blogs/content/posts/2011-09-23-returning-a-value-inserted-in.md

 <pre>SomeID
 28E798A8-0AE6-E011-A428-0021867E1D41</pre>

-As you can see you get the uniqueidentifier just created back, all we have added was OUTPUT INSERTED.SomeID between INSERT&#8230;.. and VALUES&#8230;&#8230;
+As you can see you get the uniqueidentifier just created back, all we have added was OUTPUT INSERTED.SomeID between INSERT….. and VALUES……

 Pretty simple so far